In a recent podcast, Malcolm Gladwell talks about an idea that is applied in sports – probably made famous by the movie Moneyball, starring Brad Pitt.

 Working on the weak links in your team improves the overall average performance of the “system”.
 Engaging more meaningfully with these individuals may have the added benefit of helping individuals become more engaged with their own performance.

 In considering all of the above, it’s obvious that a team’s best players can’t be everywhere on the field at the same time.
 Nor can all teams afford to buy stars.
-But certainly, with Gladwell’s insights in mind, every team can focus more attention on their weak links, in order to enhance their overall performance.
+But certainly, with Gladwell’s insights in mind, every team can enhance their overall performance by focusing more on their weak links.